 Keep it short and simple!

-You can have several short sessions each day, and always try to end your dog's training exercise on a positive note.
+Try several short sessions each day and always try to end your dog's training exercise on a positive note to keep him encouraged.

 Out of all the puppy training tips given on this page, probably the best one of all is:

 As your puppy masters each command, practice daily to strengthen and reinforce his response to it.